uivlis/conditional-tokens/source/pm-trading-db.md

 * Scheduler: `docker/web/celery/scheduler/run.sh` [code](https://github.com/gnosis/pm-trading-db/blob/v1.7.3/docker/web/celery/scheduler/run.sh)
 * Worker: `docker/web/celery/worker/run.sh` [code](https://github.com/gnosis/pm-trading-db/blob/v1.7.3/docker/web/celery/worker/run.sh)

 Running it directly with docker will mean you need to manage restarts, failures and connections.
-Take a look at the configuration section to know which parameters do you need to pass from environment.
+Take a look at the configuration section to know which parameters you'll need from the environment.

 ## Kubernetes
 [Kubernetes](https://kubernetes.io/) is one of the most robust solutions for container orchestration and is what **we recommend for production** of TradingDB.